Outcome of Disciplinary Hearing – How to Get it Right

-In a recent blog article, we looked at how to conduct a fair disciplinary meeting, below we follow up on this article by providing you with some key steps to take when making a disciplinary decision.
+In a recent blog article, we looked at how to conduct a fair disciplinary meeting.
+Below we follow up on this article by providing you with some key steps to take when deciding an outcome of disciplinary hearing.

-If you followed our previous advice in conducting a disciplinary hearing, you’re well on your way to carrying out a fair and reasonable procedure and helping safeguard your business against the risk of tribunals and the costs they can bring.
+If you followed our previous advice on how to conduct disciplinaries in the workplace, you’re well on your way to carrying out a fair and reasonable procedure.
+You will also be closer to helping safeguard your business against the risk of tribunals and the costs they can bring.

-In this article, we set out some key steps to help you confidently reach a fair disciplinary outcome decision.
+In this article, we set out some key steps to help you confidently reach a fair outcome decision and write a disciplinary letter.

-Once you reach the adjournment of the meeting this is your opportunity to take some time to review and consider all the information you have about the disciplinary case in question, including whatever your employee may have just told you in the preceding disciplinary meeting.
+Once you reach the adjournment of the meeting this is your opportunity to take some time to review and consider all the information you have about the case in question.
+This includes whatever your employee may have just told you in the preceding disciplinary procedure.

-As at the outset of the meeting, an investigation is key, so it may be again at this point of the disciplinary process.
+Just like the outset of the meeting, an investigation is key to make sure you get the right outcome of disciplinary hearing.
 Your employee may have just given you some new information or a version of events that you weren’t previously aware of.
 It is, therefore, important to give this the due consideration it deserves.
 Failing to do this could undermine all the good work you’ve done up to this point.

-Things you may be required to do to follow up on new information include speaking to witnesses, fellow colleagues, other managers or reviewing paperwork, files, or maybe even CCTV footage.
-Whatever you feel you need to review, ensure that you keep a record of any follow-up investigations you conduct and share this with your employee.
+To follow up on new information, you should speak to witnesses, fellow colleagues, other managers or reviewing paperwork, files, or maybe even CCTV footage.
+Whatever you feel you need to review, ensure that you keep a record of any follow-up investigations you conduct.
+You should then share this with your employee.

-Sometimes this follow-up investigation can take a matter of minutes during an adjournment, but for more detailed investigations or complex cases you may need to adjourn the meeting for longer to allow the investigation to take place.
-If you do need to adjourn the meeting for an extended period of time, it’s important to maintain contact with your employee so that they understand where things are, as don’t forget this may be a stressful time for them, especially for more serious disciplinary allegations.
+Sometimes this follow-up investigation can take a matter of minutes during an adjournment.
+However, for more detailed investigations or complex cases you may need to adjourn the meeting for longer to allow the investigation to take place.
+If you do need a longer adjournment, it’s important to maintain contact with your employee so that they understand where things are.
+Don’t forget this may be a stressful time for them, especially for more serious disciplinary allegations.

 In this follow-up investigation, you are seeking to put yourself in a good position to be able to accept the response or mitigation provided by your employee, or reject it, and ultimately make the right outcome decision for that employee and for your business.

-Although we’ve emphasised the importance of follow-up investigations, this is not always necessary, particularly if no new information comes to light.
+Although we’ve emphasised the importance of follow-up investigations, this is not always necessary.
+Particularly if no new information comes to light.
 You should still, however, take some time at the meeting adjournment to consider the case and your outcome decision.
-This can help to demonstrate that the outcome decision was not pre-conceived.
+This can help to demonstrate that the outcome decision of disciplinary hearing was not pre-conceived.

 Making the decision

-Something I regularly say to clients, who are making disciplinary decisions, is to visualise the disciplinary case as a set of weighing scales:
+Something I regularly say to clients to visualise the case as a set of weighing scales:

 Now think about what your employee has said to you during the disciplinary meeting.
 Is there anything they have said that you can place on their side of the scales to tip that balance?
 Is there something that offsets the bad things and puts the case in your employee’s favour?

-If you find yourself struggling to reach a decision, or are unsure of a decision, it is most likely because you don’t have enough information in order to make your decision.
-In this instance, you should reconvene the meeting and ask your employee some more questions, or carry out some more investigation.
+If you find yourself struggling to reach a decision, or are unsure of a decision, it is most likely because you don’t have enough information.
+In this instance, you should reconvene the meeting and ask your employee some more questions, or carry out more investigation.

-It is important to realise that it’s not just about what the outcome decision is.
+It is important to realise that it’s not just about what the outcome of disciplinary hearing is.
 Even more importantly it’s the rationale that underpins your decision.

-You may choose to issue your employee with a formal disciplinary warning, but you will need to evidence and explain why you made this decision.
+You may choose to issue your employee with a formal warning.
+Although, you will need to evidence and explain why you made this decision.

 When thinking about your rationale it can be helpful to think about why you have chosen to not accept the employee’s response, or why is it that what they have done is a bad thing and cannot be tolerated by your business?